 This natural cement is very hard and can be difficult to work with for extracting fossils.
 However, I have found three different preservation types of this rock, depending on where it is located.
 In the Brush Creek limestone, there is standard limestone, which is very hard, heavy, and not prone to breaking.
 While there are some cleavage planes through these boulders, you need a very heavy hammer to get them to split.
 This limestone is no more than a foot thick in Parks Township, but it can be several feet thick in other places.
 This depends slightly on how long the sea persisted, and more on the rate of sedimentation.

 Specimens within have some unique properties.
-Steinkerns (molded representation of a creature created by the filling hollow portions with sediments during the fossilization process) are solid, made of this type of limestone.
+Steinkerns (molded representation of a creature created by filling hollow portions with sediments during the fossilization process) are solid, made of this type of limestone.
 Any marine creatures that are preserved as shells are difficult to extract as intact specimens.
-The outside, textured portion of shells adhere strongly to the matrix, while the smooth portions that face inward separate easily.
+The outside, textured portion of shells adheres strongly to the matrix, while the smooth portions that face inward separate easily.
 So when you split a rock, and there is a fossil cephalopod, brachiopod, or gastropod on the plane of cleavage, the shell will remain to one side, and the exposed steinkern on the other.

 Unique Brush Creek specimen preservation

 One unique trait for these finds is the preservation of shell material on brachiopods that are recovered from this limestone.
 These shells appear as a bright white color against the dark gray color of the limestone.
-Their shells from from calcium carbonate, but it is one of the three naturally occurring crystal forms.
-It is a white color likely due to recrystallization of the original calcite shell.
+Their shells are made from calcium carbonate, but it is one of the three naturally occurring crystal forms.
+It is a white color likely due to the recrystallization of the original calcite shell.
 This unique preservation also occurs within the Pine Creek limestone, just not in the exact same way.

 The Second Type: Weathered Limestone

-While the standard limestone is very hard, locally is breaks naturally.
+While the standard limestone is very hard, locally it breaks naturally.
 Especially over large areas.
 These pieces can be several different sizes, depending on where they are located.
 Some pieces are as large as a school desk, some as long and wide as a bus.
 I believe these occur throughout the layer, however, it may be only towards the exposed edges.
 Locally there are synclines and anticlines, which are up and down folds (respectfully) of the stratum.
 I believe this manipulation of previously level layers causes stress fracturing.

 Nevertheless, these fractures are margins in the rock that allow water to seep through.
 Over a very long period of time, this water creates a sort of rind on the outside of the rock.
 Float limestone lying in water goes through a similar transformation.
-The dark color turns to a brown, and most of the calcite within appears to dissolve away.
+The dark color turns to brown, and most of the calcite within appears to dissolve away.
 There are many variations of these, with some still being a dark color, and others being very light and brown.
 The variation in color probably depends on a combination of how long the rock was exposed to chemical weather agents like mineral-laden water.

 Fossils found in this layer have some unique properties.
 They are often fragile, like the matrix they come from.
 They can be only a surviving steinkern or a shell that has changed properties.
 A find that prompted me to write this article was of a Metacoceras that had separated camerae (chambers in the shell).
 In standard-type limestone, these specimens hold together as one piece.
 In the first type if limestone, there is a discernable calcite layer, called the septum between them.
 This septum is nearly absent in this type of stone.
 This type of preservation displays intricate details of each camera of the cephalopod’s shell.
 The formerly empty chambers were filled with sediment and now each is a steinkern.